MPLew-is/github-api-client/ReadMe.md

-# GitHub GraphQL Client #
+# GitHub API and GraphQL Client #

-This package provides a GitHub GraphQL API client, automatically handling:
+This package provides a generic GitHub API client (`GithubApiClient`) as well as `Codable`-like GitHub GraphQL querying and decoding based on an object's properties.

+These two targets automatically handle:
 - [Authenticating as a GitHub App](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-a-github-app)
 - Building GraphQL queries from Swift objects
 - Decoding Swift objects from GraphQL responses